mcous/decoy/docs/advanced/properties.md

 !!! tip

-    You cannot verify getters with `verify`.
+    You cannot `verify` getters.
 The `verify` method is for verifying side-effects, and it is the opinion of the author that property getters should not trigger side-effects.
 Getter-triggered side effects are confusing and do not communicate the design intent of a system.

 ### Verifying a setter